sighmon/Timelapse-Calculator/README.md

 <http://sighmon.com/timelapse-helper>

 ## What's New?
+Version 1.3

+* Updated for iOS 8.
+* Added iPhone 6 and iPhone 6+ support.
+* Changed to Autolayout to handle the size differences.

 Version 1.2

 * Fixed a bug in 'Interval Calculator' mode where the interval wasn't being calculated when toggling the playback wheel.